Skip to content

 Access the Stripe Radar risk evaluations in the Dashboard and the API.

-At the core of Stripe Radar is an adaptive machine learning system that evaluates the risk level for each payment in real time.
+At the core of Stripe Radar is an adaptive AI model that evaluates the risk level for each payment in real time.
 It uses hundreds of signals about each payment, and taps into data across our network of millions of businesses, to predict whether a payment is likely to be fraudulent.

-Our machine learning system is flexible and responsive, continuously learns from new customer purchase patterns and transaction features, and incorporates feedback from you whenever payments are indicated as fraudulent.
+Our AI model is flexible and responsive, continuously learns from new customer purchase patterns and transaction features, and incorporates feedback from you whenever payments are indicated as fraudulent.

 Note